stargate-bukkit/SG-Command/README.md

 [Version 0.1.0]

-- Full takeover removing old functionality, and, for now, replacing it with config editing [Version 0.0.4]
+- Full takeover removing old functionality, and, for now, replacing it with config editing
+- Adds /sgc dial for dialing any wanted Stargate [Version 0.0.4]
 - Fix for Bukkit's direction fix
   [Version 0.0.3]